kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 </div>
 </div>

 The Kaltura Player is the building block by which you deliver video experiences to your users.
-It abstracts the complexities of delivery of video across devices, browsers and native apps.
-It provides a cross-platform UI framework, easy branding and customization features and even in-video quizzes, advertizing integrations.
+The Player abstracts the complexities of delivery of video across devices, browsers and native applications, and provides a cross-platform UI framework, easy branding and customization features and even in-video quizzes, advertizing integrations.

-The player's robust plugins-framework also enables you to create your own unique expeirences.
-And the uiConf service is what simplifies the management of many such player instances and configurations.
+The Player's robust plugins-framework also enables you to create your own unique experiences, while the uiConf service simplifies the management of many such Player instances and configurations.

 The uiConfId is used to reference the Player instance you wish to render when embedding a video in your pages or application views.